ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

 - Authentication flow is properly implemented with JWT tokens
 - Protected routes are in place
 - Token refresh mechanism is implemented
+- **Component simplification strategy successful for date picker, consider for other complex UI elements with dependency issues.**

 ## Update (11/29/2023)